Arlanda Express: Rolling stock

 The Arlanda Express is operated by seven four-carriage X3 electric multiple units.
 The units were built by Alstom's Washwood Heath plant in 1998 and 1999.
 The train consists of two powered end units and two non-powered center cars.
 The trains have a maximum speed of 200 km/h (125 mph) and a maximum power output of 2240 kW.
 They are 93 m long and weigh 187 t.
 Each car has two doors on each side, and the train has seating for 190 passengers.
 There is a baggage area beside each door, seating for people with a disability and a toilet in the middle of the train.
 The Arlanda Express' three stations have a special platform height that allows level access to the trains from the platforms.
 In 2006, the trains were renovated and received new interiors in three different color schemes, green, orange and blue, designed by the former Swedish tennis player Björn Borg's eponymous fashion label.

-In 2025, an order for seven six-carriage Stadler Flirts was placed to replace the X3 fleet.
+In 2025, an order for seven six-carriage Stadler FLIRT EMUs was placed to replace the X3 fleet.